 As a leading presence in the Twin Cities photography scene for over 30 years, Mike Parker is one of the first artists you’ll want to consider.
 Several household name brands are satisfied clients of his, including Nabisco, Pillsbury, Safeway, Chili’s, and many more!
-Mike’s 4,500-square-foot downtown studio is nestled in the heart of the NE Minneapolis Arts District, and it includes a fully decked-out food styling kitchen accommodating two stylists and assistants.
+Mike’s 4,500-square-foot downtown studio is nestled in the heart of the NE Minneapolis Arts District.
+It also includes a fully decked-out food styling kitchen accommodating two stylists and assistants.

-As expected of such specialized talent, Mike’s portfolio and work covers nearly every base imaginable in the food photography world.
+As expected of such specialized talent, Mike’s portfolio and work cover nearly every base imaginable in the food photography world.
 Backgrounds range from punchy advertisements to fine dining venues.
 Lighting choices include moody matte takes and bright, cheerful natural light invoking summer backyard barbecues.
-In short: Mike has exactly what it takes to make your brand shine!
+In short: we know Mike has exactly what it takes to make your brand shine!

-Her studio and on-location work has a fine art character, with most compositions shot from above to maximize the play of shapes and textural elements in the scene.
-We’re treated to not just the food, but the interplay of subject, environment, light, and main course in playful yet true-to-life ways.
+Christine’s studio and on-location work have a fine art character, with most compositions shot from above to maximize the play of shapes and textural elements in the scene.
+We’re treated to not just the food, but the interplay of subject, environment, and light in playful yet true-to-life ways.
 Christine’s unique style is why we’ve chosen her as one of the top Minneapolis food photographers.

 4. TKP Studio

-With over a decade of experience in the photography field, Barbara Wrigley McDevitt takes on projects in Minneapolis and SW Florida, preferring to work as stylist and photographer for each shoot.
+With over a decade of experience in the photography field, Barbara Wrigley McDevitt takes on projects in Minneapolis and SW Florida.
+She also prefers to work as the stylist and photographer for each shoot, showcasing her myriad talents.
 In her own words, “I’m fueled by a love of how food brings everyone together in the simple celebration of friends and family.
 And I’m happiest with a camera in my hand with the goal of producing mouth-watering imagery that stands out from the crowd and tells your story.”

-Barbara uses a gorgeous vintage-styled matte color profile perfectly suited for timeless cookbooks and magazines throughout her portfolio.
-Her images really bring out textures in both backgrounds and food alike.
-And her arrangements are both artistic and comprehensive, which makes sense, as she’s one of the most talented food photographers in Minneapolis right now.
+Barbara uses a gorgeous vintage-styled matte color profile perfectly suited for timeless cookbooks and magazines.
+Her images also really bring out textures in both backgrounds and food alike.
+And her arrangements are both artistic and comprehensive, which makes sense, since she’s one of the most talented food photographers in Minneapolis.

 Photographer Eliesa Johnson lives and breathes her passion.
-She works to make visual stories, create connections for subject and viewer alike, and find hidden moments to share with the world.
+She works to make visual stories, creating connections for subject and viewer alike.
 Her many satisfied clients include Serious Eats, Hi Lo Diner, and Target.
 In addition, she owns The Restaurant Project, an innovative company that focuses on photography for eateries and food brands.
 Her photography outfit has worked nationally with renowned names, such as Food & Wine, Bon Appetit, and the James Beard Awards.
 Plus, her cookbook earned a spot on the Wall Street Journal Best-Sellers List for 2019.

 8. Lisa Golden Schroeder of Foodesigns

-Lisa’s work covers an astonishing array of areas, primarily ranging from food writing and styling, to some food photography and even passion projects, such as her work with the upcoming field guide, Untamed Mushrooms: From Field to Table.
-As a true foodie in every sense of the world, Lisa’s inside knowledge makes her one of the most insightful hobbyist food photographers in Minneapolis because it’s clear to us this is less of a job and more of a lifestyle for her.
+Lisa’s work covers an astonishing array of areas, primarily ranging from food writing and styling, to some food photography and even passion projects, such as her work with the field guide, Untamed Mushrooms: From Field to Table.
+As a true foodie in every sense of the world, Lisa’s inside knowledge makes her one of the most insightful hobbyist food photographers in Minneapolis.
+In fact, it’s clear to us this is less of a job and more of a lifestyle for her.